notaryproject/.github/REPOSITORIES.md

 ## Credits

-Sections of this documents have been borrowed from [falcosecurity/evolution](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md).
+Parts of the content are borrowed from [falcosecurity/evolution](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md).